-- xiv) Other operating concession income comprises fuel surcharges, charges for the use of the executive lounges and the US Naturalisation Facility and other miscellaneous income.
-As much of this income is directly correlated with traffic levels, our forecasts suggest that this will decline marginally from €0.23 to €0.22 per passenger between 2005-2010. - xv) In summary, we predict that that, in real terms, total commercial revenue per passenger at Dublin will decline slightly in the period to 2010.
-Our forecasts show a reduction from €6.33 to €6.15 per passenger between 2005-2010.
-This declines at a reduced rate to €6.10 per passenger in 2014 due to the additional retailing and other commercial opportunities from the second terminal.
-In outturn prices, this represents an increase in total commercial income to €172.8m in 2010 and €222.4m by 2014 due to the increases in traffic forecasted by the DAA. - xvi) Our forecasts of commercial revenue can be benchmarked with similar forecasts for London Heathrow, Gatwick, Stansted and Manchester Airports prepared for the UK CAA for regulatory purposes.
+- xiii) Other operating concession income comprises fuel surcharges, charges for the use of the executive lounges and the US Naturalisation Facility and other miscellaneous income.
+As much of this income is directly correlated with traffic levels, our forecasts suggest that this will decline marginally from €0.23 to €0.22 per passenger between 2005-2010. - xiv) In summary, we predict that that, in real terms, total commercial revenue per passenger at Dublin will remain broadly static until 2010.
+Our forecasts show a decline from €6.33 to €6.24 per passenger between 2005-2010.
+This, however, increases to €6.33 in 2014 due to the additional retailing and other commercial opportunities from the second terminal.
+In outturn prices, this represents a significant increase in total commercial income of €175.4m in 2010 and €230.9m by 2014 due to the increases in traffic forecasted by the DAA. - xv) Our forecasts of commercial revenue can be benchmarked with similar forecasts for London Heathrow, Gatwick, Stansted and Manchester Airports prepared for the UK CAA for regulatory purposes.
 Over the period 2004-2007, our forecasts suggest that commercial revenue per passenger at Dublin (at constant 2005 prices) will fall by 0.4% per annum, in comparison to these UK airports where commercial revenue per passenger is expected to fall by between 0.5%-2.2% annually.
-The reduced rate of decline at Dublin can largely be attributed to significant increases in car parking tariffs and property rental income received in 2005. - xvii) A further benchmarking analysis based on 2002 data indicates that Dublin only raises the equivalent of 48.6% of the level of commercial income per passenger in comparison with the average for European international airports as a whole.
+The reduced rate of decline at Dublin can largely be attributed to significant increases in car parking tariffs and property rental income received in 2005. - xvi) A further benchmarking analysis based on 2002 data indicates that Dublin only raises the equivalent of 48.6% of the level of commercial income per passenger in comparison with the average for European international airports as a whole.
 We believe that this indicates that Dublin has the underlying potential to substantially increase its net commercial revenue over the next 10-15 years which would enable it to close the gap that exists between itself and UK peer airports in terms of its performance measured on a per passenger basis.